agervail/button-soundboard/README.md

 # button-soundboard

+## Prepare the raspberry sdcard
-On ubuntu
+Tested on ubuntu

-lsblk to find the name of the sd card then
+`lsblk` to find the name of the sd card, then unmount partitions if any:

-mount /dev/mmcblk0p1
-mount /dev/mmcblk0p2
+`umount /dev/mmcblk0p1`
+`umount /dev/mmcblk0p2`

-Copy the image onto the sdcard
+Copy the raspbian image into the sdcard:

-sudo dd bs=8M if=2019-09-26-raspbian-buster-lite.img of=/dev/mmcblk0 conv=fsync
+`sudo dd bs=8M if=2019-09-26-raspbian-buster-lite.img of=/dev/mmcblk0 conv=fsync`

 To enable the ssh-server you need to add a file on the sd-card in the boot partition.
-It needs to be a file named ssh touch /media/yocto/boot/ssh
+It needs to be a file named ssh:
+(in boot partition) `touch ssh`

-Find you IP (local) here it is 192.168.0.* sometimes it's 192.168.1.*
+Find you IP (local) here it is 192.168.0.XXX sometimes it's 192.168.1.XXX

-Launch that command before and after you connect the raspi to the network sudo nmap -sP 192.168.0.0/24 | awk '/^Nmap/{ip=$NF}/B8:27:EB/{print ip}'
+Launch that command before and after you connect the raspi to the network `sudo nmap -sP 192.168.0.0/24 | awk '/^Nmap/{ip=$NF}/B8:27:EB/{print ip}'`

 Find the new IP, congrats, it's your raspi !

-ssh pi@192.168.0.99
+## Install the soundboard on the raspberry
+`ssh pi@192.168.0.XXX`
-password =>
+password => raspberry
-raspberry

-update password: passwd raspberry
+Update password:
+`passwd pi`

+Install dependencies:
+`sudo apt update`
-sudo apt-get install python-rpi.gpio python3-rpi.gpio
+`sudo apt install git python3-rpi.gpio python3-pygame`

-import RPi.GPIO as GPIO # Import Raspberry Pi GPIO library

-def button_callback(channel):
-    print("Button was pushed!")

-GPIO.setwarnings(False) # Ignore warning for now
-GPIO.setmode(GPIO.BOARD) # Use physical pin numbering
-GPIO.setup(10, GPIO.IN) # Set pin 10 to be an input pin and set initial value to be pulled low (off) GPIO.add_event_detect(10,GPIO.RISING,callback=button_callback) # Setup event on pin 10 rising edge message = input("Press enter to quit\n\n") # Run until someone presses enter GPIO.cleanup() # Clean up
+Clone this repository

+Tell Raspbian to look at "card #1" for the default audio.
+Card #0 is the built in audio, so this is fairly straightforward.
+`sudo nano /usr/share/alsa/alsa.conf` and look for the following two lines: defaults.ctl.card 0 defaults.pcm.card 0

+Change both “0” to “1” and then save the file.
+That’s it!